 Topics, location, registration:

-Fish ID, The Lives of Blennies, Fish Behavior, Grouper Moon, Invasive Lionfish, and more.
-There's something to learn for everyone!
+Fish ID, microplastics in our ocean, great white sharks and more.
+Come learn about the amazing marine environment and the drastic changes that threaten our oceans!
 All seminars will take place at Murray Nelson Government Center, 102050 Overseas Hwy., Key Largo, Florida.
 All seminars are free, but pre-registration is requested.
 Specific dates and times for each seminar will be listed soon.

 Presented by: Lad Akins, REEF Director of Special Projects